-Helena Mulkerns worked as a freelance journalist In Paris and New York before spending nearly a decade working as a Press Officer for UN Peacekeeping Operations in Central America, Africa and Afghanistan.
-She has been published in Hot Press, The Irish Times, Irish Tatler and others in Ireland, and The Irish Voice, The Irish Echo, Rolling Stone, Cinéaste, Entertainment Weekly, Elle, the New York Times and others in the U.S. Her last posting was in Kabul with the UN Mission in Afghanistan.
+Helena Mulkerns worked as a freelance journalist In Paris and New York before spending nearly a decade working as a Press Officer for UN Peacekeeping in Central America, Africa and Afghanistan.
+She has written for Hot Press, The Irish Times, Irish Tatler in Ireland, and The Irish Echo, Rolling Stone, Cinéaste, Entertainment Weekly, Elle, the New York Times in the U.S. among others.

 In 2016, her first book, FERENJI was published by Doire Press.
 A collection of themed short fiction set in Africa and Afghanistan, the story Dogs was shortlisted for the 2017 Bórd Gais Irish Book Awards.
 She has also been shortlisted for the Hennessy New Irish Writing Awards, America’s Pushcart Prize and Ireland’s Francis MacManus Short Story Award.
 She gratefully received a literature bursary from the Arts Council of Ireland to work on FERENJI.

 Since returning to Ireland, she has freelanced in writing, indie publishing and the arts.
 In 2016, she founded the indie publishing collective, 451 Editions, a separate project developed over five years.
 Designed to provide a forum for authors to re-publish works using new publishing methods, titles include work from John Banville, Colm Tóíbín, Billy Roche and Eoin Colfer, Val Mulkerns, Mary O’Donnell, Martin Malone and Ferdia MacAnna.
 Due to a family illness, this project has been in haitus, but is expected to be running again in 2024.